Automotive industry in the United Kingdom: 2011 to 2019

 In September 2013 it was announced that a new National Automotive Innovation Campus would be built at the University of Warwick's main campus at a cost of £100 million, with £45 million to be contributed by Jaguar Land Rover.

 In the half-year from January to June 2014, the UK had its best year in new car sales in 9 years.
 1.28 million new cars were sold during the period, a rise of 10% compared to the same period in 2013.
 In 2014, more than 1.5 million cars were produced, the highest since 2007.

 The Society of Motor Manufacturers and Traders (SMMT) figures show a total of 2.31 million new cars were registered in 2019, down 2.4% from the year before.
 It was the third consecutive year of decline, and the SMMT expects that trend to continue in 2020.

 In the year 2019, the best selling vehicle in the UK was Ford Fiesta, followed by Volkswagen Golf, Ford Transit, Ford Focus, and Vauxhall Corsa.

-In 2019, Honda announced that its Swindon plant would close by 2021.
+In February 2019, Honda announced the Swindon plant (the only Honda plant in Europe) would close by 2021, as Honda sells more vehicles in regions outside Europe and the need to launch electrified vehicles.

 In June 2019, Ford announced that it would close its Ford Bridgend Engine Plant by September 2020 due to a lack of demand for the "Dragon" engine produced there.
 The plant was closed on 25 September 2020.